Need to build a functional prototype? Guide for creating a Functional Prototype.

+Need to build a functional prototype?
 We’ve all been there, struck with a great idea for a software product, but no clear direction to start the development process.
 How does your idea for a new product help solve real problems?
 How do you define the desired product throughout the solution discovery process?
 What are the project requirements and objectives?
-As a software company with expertise in providing answers to these questions to companies of all sizes, we’re here to provide some guidance.
+As a technical staff augmentation and custom software development company with expertise in providing answers to these questions to companies of all sizes, we’re here to provide some guidance.

 Assessing Product Opportunities

-Before starting a project, it’s necessary to assess product opportunities.
+Before starting a functional prototype project, it’s necessary to assess product opportunities.
 This assessment is needed to answer the following fundamental questions:

 - What problem will the product solve?